dbt001/test/cnf2.md

   - FW Controller, to monitor the Firewall and NAT CR;

-  - IPsec Controller, to monitor the IPsec and IKE CRs.
+  - IPSec Controller, to monitor the IPSec and IKE CRs.

 ### Custom Resources (CRs)